ghani35/Experimantal-Robotic-Project2/README.md

    2. Build a topolofical ontology strating from the data collected in aruco codes
    3. Creat a state machine

-The finit-state machine is built in ROS environment based on [SMACH](http://wiki.ros.org/smach/Tutorials) ros-package, and how to build a topological onotology of the wrold, in this small project, Protogé is used for building the ontology, [ARMOR](https://github.com/EmaroLab/armor_rds_tutorial) service is used for access and modify the ontology.
+The finit-state machine is built in ROS environment based on [SMACH](http://wiki.ros.org/smach/Tutorials) ros-package.
+Protogé is used for building the ontology [ARMOR](https://github.com/EmaroLab/armor_rds_tutorial) service is used for access and modify the ontology.

 #### Environment
  It is a 2D-environmen built up with 4 rooms `R1 R2 R3 R4`, 2 corridors `C1 C2` and one special room `E` used as a waiting room befor filling the map, and a charging station as well.
 And 7 doors `D1 ...
 D7`